-What have past students found challenging about this subject?
-You might love this subject if As with all mathematics courses it is a content- heavy course which requires students to complete regular homework to achieve their potential This is a calculus-based course with lots of mathematically challenging concepts and problems to solve You enjoy the more traditional mathematical skills seen in algebra, trigonometry and geometry You enjoy solving challenging mathematical problems This course is suited to students who are wishing to follow a STEM pathway
+- As with all mathematics courses it is a content- heavy course which requires students to complete regular homework to achieve their potential. - This is a calculus-based course with lots of mathematically challenging concepts and problems to solve

+- You enjoy the more traditional mathematical skills seen in algebra, trigonometry, and geometry. - You enjoy solving challenging mathematical problems. - This course is suited to students who are wishing to follow a STEM pathway